clelidm/MinCompSpin_BasisSearch128/README.md

  - **To clean:** `make clean` (to use only once you're done using the code)

 ## Examples

-All the functions that can be called from `int main()` are declared at the beginning of the `main.cpp` file.
-The most useful functions are described in the section "General information" above.

 In the `INPUT` folder, we provided two examples:
   - **Example 1:** The binary dataset `Shapes_n9_Dataset_N1e5.dat` is one of the datasets used as an example in Ref.[1].
 This is an artificial dataset generated from three states described in Figure 5.